Tai Po: History

 During the British colonial rule, a District Office, a police station, two railway stations: Tai Po Market railway station and Tai Po Kau railway station (in Tai Po Kau; daai6 bou3 gaau3) and other public facilities were built within the modern-day area that belongs to the new town and the administrative district.
 Most of them were in close distance to the market town of Tai Po at that time.

 In the 1970s, the Hong Kong government began to develop satellite towns: Tai Po Industrial Estate, the first industrial estate in Hong Kong was built in the reclaimed land of the former Tai Po Hoi in 1974; Tai Po was named as a site to build "new town" in 1979, which the government obtains lands by reclamation of the river mouth and Tai Po Hoi.
 The new town was also designed to incorporate and interact with the existing market town.
 The first public housing estate of Tai Po New Town: Tai Yuen Estate – was established in 1981.
 The population has soared to 320,000, and Tai Po New Town began to prosper following the completion of the Tolo Highway which was integrated with the older urban areas.

 At present, due to the development of the new town, the place name Tai Po may refer to Tai Po New Town or the historical area centre Tai Po Market, or the Tai Po District (excluding exclave Sai Kung North) that covers the new town and Lam Tsuen Valley and another area.
 However, the boundary of Tai Po was not defined.
 In contrast, the namesake election constituency of Tai Po Market had its legally defined boundary, as well as Tai Po District; Tai Po New Town also had its officially defined boundary in urban planning regulation and law.
 Moreover, Hong Kong police, as well as primary and secondary schools district, had their own boundaries.

-In February 2023, model Abby Choi Tin-Fung was found murdered in Lung Mei, Tai Po.
+In February 2023, model and influencer Abby Choi Tin-Fung was found murdered in a village house in Lung Mei.

+In November 2025, a level 5 fire started in Wang Fuk Court, Tai Po, leaving at least people dead.